XiaoMi/themis/readme.md

 [The gitlab could not show the picture in page](http://git.n.xiaomi.com/yehangjun/themis/blob/master/themis_architecture.jpg)

 Modules of ThemisClient:
-1. Transaction: provides APIs of themis：themisPut/themisGet/themisDelete/themisScan.
+1. Transaction: provides APIs of themis, including themisPut/themisGet/themisDelete/themisScan.
 2. ThemisPut/PercolatorGet/PercolatorDelete/PercolatorScan are the wrapped classes of HBase's put/get/delete/scan, which hide the timestamp access method.
 3. ColumnMutationCache: index the mutations of users by rows in client side.
 4. TimestampOracle: the client to query [chronos](https://github.com/XiaoMi/chronos) which will cache the timestamp requests and issue batch request to chronos in one rpc.